 Strengthened by increased recognition, we must now direct our efforts toward an increased awareness of why we sought that recognition.
 The culture wants what we have to offer - improved quality of life.
 Do we as a profession have the vision and the commitment to deliver the goods?

-Click here for more information about Christopher Kent, DC, Esq..
+Click here for previous articles by Christopher Kent, DC, Esq..